Everyone deserves a second chance.

 Restoration of Civil Rights in Arizona

 After certain felony convictions in Arizona, individuals lose essential civil rights -including the right to vote, serve on a jury, possess firearms, and hold some professional licenses.
+Fortunately, the law allows for the restoration of these rights through a formal process.

 Key Points: